December 6, 2024

 Space in any warehouse is at a premium.
 For most businesses, around 20% of their inventory is made from the products that sell regularly.
 The other 80% are items that are infrequent sellers.

 Having a large stock inventory looks good for business, but is not so good for your warehouse.
 When you have shelves where no stock seems to move, they are taking up valuable space.
 This could be used for new items that sell better or to ensure you have enough supplies of better-selling products.
+This is where magnetic labels become useful for warehouses as you can keep track of your inventory much faster.

 When you have identified these, speak with the sales department.
 They may be able to finish the lines, or hold a sale to clear them out.
 Your warehouse will then end up with extra space to use.